Qualified Domestic Relations Order

 Often the approach to dividing a pension will differ depending on whether the QDRO is designed to provide support or to be part of a property settlement agreement.
-FYI – If you are seeking to have your spouse’s pension divided – your spouse is called the “participant” and you are the “alternate payee”.
+If you are seeking to have your spouse’s pension divided, your spouse is called the “participant” and you are the “alternate payee”.

-Marital Property Settlement Agreement – These QDRO’s often (but not always) divide the participant’s retirement total benefit into two parts.
-The alternate payee (you) can then receive the payment at a different time and in a different way than the plan participant.
-The alternate payee (you) would have the same options that the plan participant (your spouse) would have.
+Marital Property Settlement Agreement – These QDROs often (but not always) divide the participant’s retirement total benefit into two parts.
+The alternate payee can then receive the payment at a different time and in a different way than the plan participant.
+The alternate payee would have the same options that the plan participant would have.
 For example, you might be able to take benefits at the “early retirement age” while your ex-spouse waited until full retirement.
 Both of you would still have to follow the plan rules.

 Some plans will pay a lump sum rather than an annuity to an alternate payee.

-Under this approach the alternate payee (you) will not receive any payment unless the participant (your spouse) receives a benefit or is in pay status.
+Under this approach the alternate payee will not receive any payment unless the participant receives a benefit or is in pay status.

-If asking for the information is unsuccessful, you may need to file suit in order to use subpoenas or depositions to obtain the documents you need.
+If asking for the information is unsuccessful, you may need to file suit in court to use subpoenas or depositions to obtain the documents you need.

-If a defined contribution plan and the transfer is by a rollover, the transfer will occur as soon as the plan accepts the QDRO and can make the transfer happen.
+- If it is a defined contribution plan and the transfer is by a rollover, the transfer will occur as soon as the plan accepts the QDRO and can make the transfer happen.

-If a pension plan, and your benefit is a share of the participant’s benefit that s/he is already receiving, you will be eligible for benefits on the date listed in the QDRO (assuming it is not before the date that the plan gets a copy of the QDRO).
+- If it is a pension plan, and your benefit is a share of the participant’s benefit that s/he is already receiving, you will be eligible for benefits on the date listed in the QDRO (assuming it is not before the date that the plan gets a copy of the QDRO).

-If a pension plan and the participant is not already receiving benefits, then most likely on the participant’s retirement or at your “earliest retirement age”, depending upon how the pension is divided
+- If it is a pension plan and the participant is not already receiving benefits, then most likely, on the participant’s retirement or at your “earliest retirement age”, depending upon how the pension is divided.